sinclairzx81/sidewinder/libs/redis/readme.md

 ## Overview

-The Sidewinder Redis library provides a type safe abstraction over Redis.
+This package provides a type safe abstraction over Redis.
 It implements remote versions of JavaScript's Array, Map and Set collection types over Redis key value store.
-Each Collection type is strictly validated with Sidewinder Types.
-Additionally this library provides functionality for Channels and PubSub through Redis, with messages sent through Redis also strictly validated.
+Each Redis collection type is strictly validated with Sidewinder Types.
+Additionally this library also provides functionality for type safe Channel and PubSub messaging through Redis.

 License MIT